Spring Garden Revival

 Contact West Bridgewater’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in West Bridgewater begins with responsible turf and soil material management.
 Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP regulations—plastic bags are not permitted.
-Bulk soil disposal or importation must be coordinated with the Transfer Station or local composting facility, observing all permit, fee, and operating hour requirements.
-For topsoil, use screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and ensure it is pathogen-free.
+Bulk soil disposal or importation must be coordinated with the local transfer station or composting facility, observing all permit, fee, and operating hour requirements.
+For topsoil, use screened loam with a pH of 6.0–7.0 (amend with lime for acidic soils), 3–5% organic matter, and ensure it is pathogen-free.
 Sod must be delivered fresh (within 24–48 hours of harvest), at a thickness of 1–1.5 inches including roots, and stored in shaded, irrigated conditions.
-Advance neighbor notification and coordination with municipal capital projects are essential for large-scale staging.
+Advance neighbor notification and coordination with municipal projects are essential for large-scale staging and delivery.

 West Bridgewater Department of Public Works